 Walnuts are softer and easier to bite into, especially since they are in the bread.
 But you can add any favorite nut you would like to try in your bread.
 I used fishernuts for this recipe.

 - Loaf Pan or 7 inch round cake pan

 - 1 ½ cups all purpose flour

 - ⅓ cup walnuts chopped

-- In a medium bowl, stir together the flour, salt, and baking soda, then set aside.
+- In a medium bowl, stir together the flour and baking powder.
+Set bowl aside.

-- Stir in the flour mixture and stir together until it forms into a slightly wet dough.
+- Stir in the flour mixture and mix together until it forms into a slightly wet dough.

-- Pour the mixture into a lightly sprayed bread pan, or smaller loaf pans, filling ⅔ full.
+- Pour the mixture into a lightly sprayed or lined cake pan, or smaller loaf pans, filling ⅔ full.
 Place the pan or pans into the air fryer basket.

 *Nutritional information is a calculated guesstimate.
 Please note that this can change with different brands and modifications you may make to the recipe.
 For the most accurate information, use a nutritional calculator with the exact brands and measurements you're using with each recipe.